kflores4716/Election_Analysis/README.md

 5. Find all of the candidates that received votes in the election.
 6. Calculcate the total number of votes each candidate received, as well as the percentage of total votes they received.
 7. Determine the winning candidate based on popular vote and provide their vote count and vote percentage.

+The election analysis audit referenced the data from the `election_results.csv` file.
+It was written to provide a comprehensive print-out of the desired outcomes listed above.

 ## Results
 The analysis of the election shows that: